lpther/LVS/README.md

 # LVS Plugin #

-A Sysadmin-Toolkit Plugin that can sort and display LVS cluster connections, and can launch an on-demand synchronization of the connection table when it is out-of-sync.
+A Sysadmin-Toolkit Plugin that can sort and display LVS cluster connections, and can launch an on-demand synchronization of the connection table when it is out-of-sync between nodes of the cluster.

 ## Plugin Description ##